niavasha/py-az2tf/README.md

 # az2tf

-## This project has now been archived in favour of my new project http://github.com/awsandy/aws2tf
+## This original project has been archived in favour of the author's new project for AWS however I am intending on continuing to use this extremely useful tool, although I am not promising updates extremely fast!

 ### The Feb.
-2020 release of the 2.0 azurerm provider would require some effort to support going forwards and as I am no longer employed by Microsoft ...
+2020 release of the 2.0 azurerm provider would require some effort to support - this has not happened yet

 az2tf should continue to work albeit with the now legacy azurerm 1.44 provider.